gdmoney/product-availability-checker/README.md

-## check product availability on the Titan Fitness website
+## Check product availability on the Titan Fitness website